-The longest & major section of the Drill String Components is the Drill Pipe.
-Each joint of drill pipe consists of the tube body and the Tool Joint (connection).
-Therefore, in this article we shall discuss API drill pipe specifications (specs), description, classification & drill pipe connection thread types.
+The most extended & significant section of the Drill String Components is the Drill Pipe.
+Each joint of the drill pipe consists of the tube body and the Tool Joint (connection).
+Therefore, in this article, we shall discuss API drill pipe specifications (specs), description, classification & drill pipe connection thread types.

 In general, D/Ps joints are available in three length ranges: